repoze/repoze.squeeze/README.txt

 Usage
 -----

-The middleware requires two following options to be set:
+Configure the middleware with the following two options (required):

   @cache_dir: Relative path to a directory where we store squeezed resources